SSPWXR0/i1-config-generator/README.md

 # IntelliStar Config Generator

-Generates SCMT configuration files for the domestic IntelliStar system for anywhere in the U.S., Canada, or Mexico.
+Generates SCMT or XML configuration files for the IntelliStar series of systems for anywhere in the U.S., Canada, or Mexico.

 ## Requirements